Fire Engineering NewsletterLeading Throughout Probation and Beyond in the Fire Service, Part 6

 I will never forget my first call some ten years ago as a volunteer firefighter.
 After that first call, I came to the realization that this is what I wanted to do for the rest of my career.
 I approached the crossroads of my life and I had to make an important decision.
 I wanted to become a public servant.
 I wanted to help my community.
 In December of 2006, I served my first paid shift as a reserve firefighter.
 And in my first year, I signed up for a total of 96 - 24-hour shifts at the firehouse, in addition to my regular full-time day job position.

 Do you embrace change or do you resist it?
 Do you approach a conversation with an open mind or do you approach the discussion with a closed mind?
 Are you willing to accept technological advances or discredit them?
 Are you willing to pull up a chair at the table and join the conversation?

 In this age of discovery, this scientific information is highlighting information that has already been discovered in the past.
-However, in this current age of information several are reconsidering this preexisting information.
-This age of technology is integrated in almost every aspect of the society of today.
-For example, smart phones, smart televisions and now even smart refrigerators.
+However, in this current age of information, several are reconsidering this preexisting information.
+This age of technology is integrated with almost every aspect of the society of today.
+For example, smartphones, smart televisions and now even smart refrigerators.
 You can see this advancement of technology by attending national fire/ems conferences and walking the exposition floor.
-Are you willing to attend these conferences and become familiar on the advancement of this technology in the fire service?
+Are you willing to attend these conferences and become familiar with the advancement of this technology in the fire service?